God of War (franchise): Mobile

 Betrayal was announced by Sony Online Entertainment at a press conference in Los Angeles in May 2007.
 The game utilizes a total of 110 different animations and features a 2D rendition of the series' three-dimensional (3D) graphics.
 Game director Phil Cohen said that although the game was enjoyable to develop, the greatest challenge was creating a single tileset and palette swapping scheme that was diverse enough to portray multiple environments with only several hundred kilobytes, and that met Santa Monica Studio's high standards.
 Cohen wrote the initial design document between September and October 2005, and revisited it in August 2006, the month development started.
 The versions for high-end handsets were completed in April 2007, with final versions for low-end handsets completed by June 2007.
 The porting team adapted the game to over 200 handsets in a matter of weeks.
 Both David Jaffe and Cory Barlog ensured that the Betrayal development team captured the feel of the combat and visual style, and were "helpful with feedback and positive support".

+Canceled live-service game

+On January 16, 2025, Bloomberg reported that Sony had canceled two unannounced live-service games that were in development.
+One of these projects was being developed by Bluepoint Games, the company that ported the original God of War and God of War II to the PS3 in 2009 as the God of War Collection.
+They also worked on Ragnarök from 2020 to 2022.
+Bluepoint's game that was canceled was reportedly a live-service God of War, a project that they began working on after Ragnarök.